osneh/ncp_simulations/README.md

 ```

 **This will run 1 event and print the progress every 1 event.
-It will be enough, because a single injected electron is expected to produce 10^6 output secondaries.**
+It will be good enough, because a single injected electron is expected to produce 10^6 output secondaries.**